MIT-TESSE/tesse-gym-bridge/README.md

 roslaunch tesse_gym_bridge run_goseek_perception.launch
 ```

-To control the TESSE agent through the Gym environment, run see the [move-agent](./notebooks/move-agent.ipynb) notebook
+To control the TESSE agent through the Gym environment, see the [move-agent](./notebooks/move-agent.ipynb) notebook.
+This requires installing [tesse-gym](https://github.com/MIT-TESSE/tesse-gym) in a Python 3.7 environment.

 ## Disclaimer